learn-co-curriculum/dsc-web-scraping-with-beautiful-soup/README.md

 As you know, "The Document Object Model (DOM) is a programming interface for HTML and XML documents.
 It represents the page so that programs can change the document structure, style, and content.
 The DOM represents the document as nodes and objects.
 That way, programming languages can connect to the page."
 Amongst other things, this allows programming languages such as javascript to interactively change the page and HTML!

 What you'll see is the DOM and HTML create a hierarchy of elements.
-This structure and the underlying elements can be naviagated similar to a family tree which is one of Beautiful Soups main mechanisms for naviagation; once you select a specific element within a page you can then navigate to successive elements using methods such as sibling, parent or descendents.
+This structure and the underlying elements can be navigated similar to a family tree which is one of Beautiful Soups main mechanisms for navigation; once you select a specific element within a page you can then navigate to successive elements using methods to retrieve related tags including a tags sibling, parent or descendents.

 To learn more about the DOM see:
 https://developer.mozilla.org/en-US/docs/Web/API/Document_Object_Model/Introduction